Colorado Springs, Colorado

-Colorado Springs is the home rule city that is the county seat of and the most populous city in El Paso County, Colorado, United States.
+Colorado Springs is a home rule city that is the county seat of and the most populous city in El Paso County, Colorado, United States.
 The city had a population of 478,961 at the 2020 census, a 15.02% increase since 2010.
-Colorado Springs is the second-most populous city and most extensive city in the state of Colorado, and the 40th-most-populous city in the United States.
+Colorado Springs is the second-most populous city and most extensive city by area in the state of Colorado, and the 40th-most-populous city in the United States.
 It is the principal city of the Colorado Springs metropolitan area, which had 755,105 residents in 2020, and the second-most prominent city of the Front Range Urban Corridor.
 It is located in east-central Colorado on Fountain Creek, 70 mi south of Denver.

 At 6035 ft, the city stands over 1 mi above sea level.
 It is near the base of Pikes Peak, which rises 4302.31 m above sea level on the eastern edge of the Southern Rocky Mountains.
-The city is the largest city north of Mexico above 6000 ft in elevation.

 History

 The Ute, Arapaho and Cheyenne peoples were the first recorded inhabiting the area which would become Colorado Springs.
 Part of the territory included in the United States' 1803 Louisiana Purchase, the current city area was designated part of the 1854 Kansas Territory.
 In 1859, after the first local settlement was established, it became part of the Jefferson Territory on October 24 and of El Paso County on November 28.
 Colorado City at the Front Range confluence of Fountain and Camp creeks was "formally organized on August 13, 1859" during the Pikes Peak Gold Rush.
-It served as the capital of the Colorado Territory from November 5, 1861, until August 14, 1862, when the capital was moved to Golden, before it was finally moved to Denver in 1867.
-So many immigrants from England had settled in Colorado Springs by the early 1870s that Colorado Springs was locally referred to as "Little London".
+The Colorado City, Kansas Territory, post office operated from March 24, 1860, until it closed as the Colorado City, Colorado, post office on June 30, 1917.
+Colorado City served as the capital of the Colorado Territory from November 5, 1861, until August 14, 1862, when the capital was moved to Golden.

 In 1871 the Colorado Springs Company laid out the towns of La Font (later called Manitou Springs) and Fountain Colony, upstream and downstream respectively, of Colorado City.
+Later that year, the Fountain Colony was renamed Colorado Springs.
 The Colorado Springs, Colorado Territory, post office opened on December 1, 1871.
-Within a year, Fountain Colony was renamed Colorado Springs and incorporated.
 The El Paso County seat shifted from Colorado City in 1873 to the Town of Colorado Springs.
-On December 1, 1880, Colorado Springs expanded northward with two annexations.
+So many immigrants from England had settled in Colorado Springs by the early 1870s that Colorado Springs was locally referred to as "Little London".
+The town of Colorado Springs was incorporated on June 19, 1886.

-The second period of annexations was during 1889–90, and included Seavey's Addition, West Colorado Springs, East End, and another North End addition.
+A second period of annexations occurred during 1889–90, which included Seavey's Addition, West Colorado Springs, East End, and another North End addition.
 In 1891 the Broadmoor Land Company built the Broadmoor suburb, which included the Broadmoor Casino, and by December 12, 1895, the city had "four Mining Exchanges and 275 mining brokers."
 By 1898, the city was designated into quadrants by the north-south Cascade Avenue and the east-west Washington/Pikes Peak avenues.